 Discount Broadway tickets for children and teens.
-The Kids Night on Broadway program runs once per month and is sponsored by The Broadway League, an Broadway industry organization that advicates for encouraging the younger generation to attend live theatre
+The Kids Night on Broadway program runs once per month and is sponsored by The Broadway League, and advocates for the younger generation to attend live theatre

 Free Broadway Tickets for Kids

 What was once a twice-yearly event on Broadway, the Broadway League's Kids Night on Broadway program is now a monthly event.
 Now, the first Tuesday and Wednesday of each and every month of the year is designated as Kids Night on Broadway for many Broadway shows.

 Kids Night on Broadway is a wonderful opportunity for young people to see a Broadway show at the biggest discount of all - for free!
 When accompanied by an adult who has paid full price for the show, a child (aged 6 to 18) can get in for free.

 Not all Broadway shows participate in the program, but the roster varies from month to month.
 Usually there are about 5-10 Broadway shows to choose from, and sometimes an Off-Broadway show as well.
 While the musicals and plays on the Kids Night on Broadway list are rarely the hottest tickets in town, there are both new and older shows to choose from.
 (Note: Some shows which are available for the Tuesday date won't be available for Wednesday, and vice versa.)
 You can find the list of participating Broadway shows on the Kids Night website at www.kidsnightonbroadway.com Visit early, because tickets go on sale two months in advance.

 Why Kids Night on Broadway Isn't Effective For Ticket Discounts